How Long Are Studs for an 8 Foot Wall?

 The actual finished length of a standard 2×4 is 1 ½ inches thick and 3 ½ inches wide.

 The actual finished length of a standard 2×4 is 1 ½ inches thick and 3 ½ inches wide.
-The nominal size of a stud is the size of the lumber before it’s dressed, planed, or sanded down to its final dimensions.
-This means that 2×4 measures 1 ½ inch thick by 3 ½ inches wide.
+The nominal size of a stud is the size of the lumber before it’s dressed, planned, or sanded down to its final dimensions.
+This means 2×4 measures 1 ½ inches thick by 3 ½ inches wide.
 Follow these steps to measure the length of your studs:

 • Use your tape measure to measure from one edge of the wall to another